 Top of the page

-Sepsis is an intense reaction to an infection.
-It can cause deadly damage to the body and lead to dangerously low blood pressure.
-You may have inflammation across large areas of your body.
-It can damage tissue and even go deep into your organs.
+Sepsis is a serious reaction to an infection.
+It causes inflammation across large areas of the body and can damage tissue and organs.

 Sepsis can develop very quickly.
 It requires immediate care in a hospital.

 Symptoms can include low blood pressure, breathing problems, fast heartbeat, and confusion.
 Other symptoms include fever or low body temperature, chills, cool clammy skin, skin rashes, and shaking.
 Sepsis can cause problems in many organs.